praxis/praxis-site/docs/gettingStarted/buildingCRUD.md

 Well, nothing to be done here either as it simply loads and destroys the model, or returns nil if it couldn't find it.
 Nice job scaffolder!

-Wanna delete a post? yeah, I thought so.
+Wanna delete a post?
+Yeah, I thought so.
 Create one with the previous curl above, and use the resulting id to delete it (buy substituting the `YOUR_ID_HERE` in the curl below for your id):

 ```shell
 curl -XDELETE 'http://localhost:9292/posts/YOUR_ID_HERE' \
     -H 'X-Api-Version: 1'
 ```

 # Summary